Wills, Trusts & Probate

 Frequently Asked Questions About Business Succession Planning

-How long does the succession planning process take?
+How long does the succession planning process usually take?

-Can I sell my business as part of succession planning?
+Can I sell my business as part of a succession plan?